essencetool/essence/README.md

 Essence Tool is build upon web technologies and it is only need to use a browser to use it.
 The web-browser requires the IndexedDB API (see [compatibility](https://caniuse.com/#feat=indexeddb)).

-As all the data you manage in the app is stored in your browser, you are free to use the tool from the following URL: https://essencetool.github.io/essence/
+As all the data you manage in the app is stored in your browser, you are free to use the tool from the following URL: https://pln.inf.um.es/essence

+## Humans.txt
+This tool has been developed by the University of Murcia [UMU](https://www.um.es/).

+- Project coordinator: Linda Castañeda <lindacq@um.es>
+- Programmer: José Antonio García-Díaz <joseantonio.garcia8@um.es>

 ## Getting Started